Source: Giants RB Barkley likely out 4-8 weeks

 The second-year back had eight carries for 10 yards and four catches on five targets for 27 yards before exiting Sunday's game with the injury.

-Barkley, 22, was named Offensive Rookie of the Year last year after finishing with 2,028 total yards last season.
+Barkley, 22, was named Offensive Rookie of the Year last year after finishing with 2,028 total yards.

 ESPN's Jordan Raanan contributed to this report.